Co-op Square Footage in NYC (2021)

 What Should You Do If The Co-op’s Square Footage Isn’t What It’s Advertised?

-It would help if you were a little flexible on the square footage, primarily because it’s not a co-op tradition to share that information.
-What you need to realize, though, is that what you’re paying for is the room and the right to own a share of the building.
-However, it’s still good to know how much extra space you have, not just for furniture placing purposes.
+It would help if you were a little flexible on the square footage, primarily because sharing that information is not a co-op tradition.
+What you need to realize, though, is that you’re paying for the room and the right to own a share of the building.
+However, it’s still good to know how much extra space you have, not just for furniture-placing purposes.

-If you notice that the co-op’s square footage is far from advertised, this should be a reason to hit the pause button.
+If you notice that the co-op’s square footage is far from the advertised amount, this should be a reason to hit the pause button.
 However, it would help if you didn’t grill your real estate agent for answers.
 Instead, calmly explain that you saw the co-op wasn’t as big as hoped and would like to check out other options.

 Is The Realtor Liable For Misrepresentation?

-The stuff you see in listings is for informational purposes only.
-As a buyer, you must do your due diligence before plumping money.
-With that said, several court cases have involved home buyers suing real estate agents and sellers over false statements about the co-op, and they generally are not successful cases.
+The information in listings is for informational purposes only.
+As a buyer, you must do your due diligence before making a purchase.
+That said, several court cases have involved home buyers suing real estate agents and sellers.
+They sued over false statements about the co-op.
+These cases are generally unsuccessful.

-The easiest way for someone with buyer’s remorse or resentment to cause trouble is to allege that a seller and listing agent deliberately inflated and misrepresented the square footage of a listing.
+The easiest way for a buyer with remorse or resentment to cause trouble is to claim this.
+They may claim the seller and listing agent deliberately inflated and misrepresented the home’s square footage.

 Can A Square Footage Dispute Get You Out Of A Sale?

 Believe it or not, it can.
-One of the most common reasons a sale might fall through in New York City’s co-op world is if you notice that your co-op’s square footage is significantly smaller than what was advertised, as you might have the right to back out of an offer.
+One common reason a sale may fall through in New York City’s co-op world is size errors.
+If your co-op is much smaller than advertised, you may have the right to back out.

 Of course, this all depends on the offer letter you put together and the terms of the agreement.
 The best way to see if you can walk from the real estate transaction is to talk to a real estate lawyer.
-If you are dissatisfied with what you’re seeing, your lawyer and the real estate agent can help you create a good case against buying a home.
+If you are unhappy with what you see, your lawyer and real estate agent can help.
+They can build a strong case for not buying the home.

 You must do your homework if you’re buying a co-op in NYC.
-You fact-check the square footage figure you’re considering submitting an offer on the listing.
+You fact-check the square footage figure for the listing you’re considering submitting an offer on.
 The easiest way is to sum up the room dimensions, typically measured from interior wall to interior wall.

-It’s also a good idea to find other similarly priced co-op listings online and compare the sum of the room dimensions to the unit you’re considering.
-Provided that the calculated square footage is in the same ballpark, chances are there’s nothing sketchy going on.
+It is also a good idea to find similar co-op listings online and compare total room sizes to the unit.
+If the calculated square footage is in the same ballpark, chances are there’s nothing sketchy going on.